dogecoinfoundation/libdogecoin/doc/enclaves.md

 OpenEnclave offers an interface for developing applications that run within SGX enclaves, enabling developers to build secure applications that protect sensitive data and operations.
 The host interacts with the enclave using ECALLS, allowing the enclave to perform cryptographic operations securely.
 Remote attestation is used to verify the integrity of the enclave to remote parties, ensuring that the enclave has not been tampered with.

+> **Attestation limitation (physical adversary).** SGX remote attestation's tamper-evidence
+> assumes an attacker without physical access to the memory bus.
+In September 2025 the *WireTap*
+> and *Battering RAM* research demonstrated that a low-cost (~$1,000) DDR4 DIMM interposer can
+> extract a machine's SGX **DCAP** attestation key — after which forged quotes are
+> indistinguishable from genuine ones.
+Intel classifies memory-bus interposition as outside the
+> SGX threat model and has issued no CVE or key revocation (note: this is the DCAP attestation
+> key, unrelated to the separate EPID/IAS attestation service Intel end-of-lifed in April 2025).
+> For an operator on their own trusted hardware the threat model is largely unchanged; for
+> custodial or hosted deployments where attestation is what justifies trusting a third party's
+> machine, this guarantee no longer holds on affected DDR4 platforms.

 ### ARM TrustZone and OP-TEE

 ARM TrustZone is another hardware-based security technology that creates TEEs within ARM CPUs.
 OP-TEE (Open Portable Trusted Execution Environment) is an open-source software framework that facilitates the development of applications running within ARM TrustZone enclaves.
 TrustZone creates a secure world and a normal world within the CPU, isolating sensitive operations from the rest of the system.
 The processor switches between the secure and normal worlds, ensuring that sensitive operations are performed securely.
 Memory is partitioned between the secure and normal worlds using page tables, protecting sensitive data from unauthorized access.